Creating a Standard Dedicated Resource Pool

 Select the number of instances in a dedicated resource pool.
 More instances mean higher computing performance.

-If AZ Allocation is set to Manual, you do not need to configure Instances.
+If AZ is set to Manual, you do not need to configure Instances.

 For certain specifications, you can purchase instances by rack.
 The instances you purchase is the number of racks multiplied by rack(6 node).
 Purchasing a full rack allows you to isolate tasks physically, preventing communication conflicts and maintaining linear computing performance as task scale increases.
 All instances in a rack must be created or deleted together.

-After Advanced Node Settings is enabled, you can set the operating system of the instance.
+If this parameter is enabled, you can set the OS of the instance.

 System Disk